-Keeping Children Safe in Education (DfE 2018) states that governing bodies and proprietors should ensure that the school or college contributes to multi-agency working in line with statutory guidance Working together to safeguard children.
+Keeping Children Safe in Education (DfE 2018) states that governing bodies and proprietors should ensure that the school contributes to multi-agency working in line with statutory guidance Working together to safeguard children.

-Furthermore it also states that governing bodies and proprietors of all schools and colleges should ensure that their safeguarding arrangements take into account the procedures and practice of the local authority as part of inter-agency safeguarding procedures set up by the LSCB
+Furthermore it also states that governing bodies of all schools should ensure that their safeguarding arrangements take into account the procedures and practice of the local authority as part of inter-agency safeguarding procedures set up by the LSCB

-3. THE DESIGNATED SENIOR PERSON N.B.
+3. THE DESIGNATED SENIOR PERSON

+N.B.
 Keeping Children Safe in Education, DfE 2018 refers to this role as Designated Safeguarding Lead - DSL

-Governing bodies and proprietors should ensure an appropriate senior member of staff, from the school or college leadership team, is appointed to the role of designated safeguarding lead.
+Governing bodies should ensure an appropriate senior member of staff, from the school's leadership team, is appointed to the role of designated safeguarding lead.

-During term time the designated safeguarding lead and or a deputy will always be available (during school or college hours) for staff in the school or college to discuss any safeguarding concerns and individual arrangement for out of hours/out of term activities will be: (individual school needs to outline these below):
+During term time the designated safeguarding lead or deputies will always be available (during school hours) for staff in the school to discuss any safeguarding concerns and individual arrangement for out of hours/out of term activities will be: the DSP and DDSP's can be contacted by mobiles as well as their work emails.